Tuesday, September 11, 2018

 Strider

 I remember reading the review for Strider in ST Format which basically said it was great.
-And, although the ST version had smaller sprites, the gameplay was faster and better than on the Amiga.
+Although the ST version had smaller sprites, the gameplay was faster and better...
 I foolishly believed them and wasted my cash on a game I could not play.
-Boy, this was nothing more than another terrible Tiertex port I thought!!
-I recently gave it a silly mention and wasn't too kind when I remembered its eye-popping scrolling and ridiculous difficulty.
+This was nothing more than a terrible Tiertex port I thought!!
+I absolutely hated ST Format for making me waste so much of my precious pocket money.
+Also, I recently gave it a silly mention, but wasn't too kind when remembering its eye-popping scrolling and ridiculous difficulty.

-Since then I've mellowed - and I've also come to realise that my gaming skills suck (well, there's a shocker).
+Since then I've mellowed - and I've come to realise that my gaming skills suck (there's a shocker).
 So, I figured I should give it another go.
 And you know what, I think I'm not only older but also a lot wiser.
-Well, ahem...
-Anyhow, almost three decades have passed since I last played this game so let's see what I think of Strider today.
+Anyhow, almost three decades have passed since I last played this game, so let's see what I think of Strider today.

-Before we begin, here's a screenshot of the opening start to this wonderful arcade platformer...
+Before we begin, here's a screenshot of the opening of this wonderful arcade platformer...

 The first level is unique and kinda Ruskie.
-This is the place you'll learn the controls and that swoosh!
+It's the place where you'll learn the controls and that swoosh!

 Well, after several games, I still found it extremely difficult and failed to beat the first boss - a Flash Gordon wannabe.
-However, eventually, I did it!!
-But then fire rained down and halted my cries of joy.
-Thankfully, I beat him on my second attempt and proceeded to a whacky level that I absolutely enjoyed, but was also wishing was larger.
-Sadly, no matter how much I tried, I couldn't beat the next boss so that was that and I gave up [see the first part of my video recording]
+But the game was brilliantly playable, and, eventually, I beat him!!
+I was ecstatic, but just then, fire rained down and halted my cries of joy.
+Thankfully, I properly beat him on my second attempt and proceeded to a wacky level that I absolutely enjoyed, but was also wishing was larger.
+Sadly, no matter how much I tried, I couldn't beat the next boss so that was that and I gave up [first part of my video recording]

-For some odd reason, I felt brave and booted up Strider once again only to enjoy my greatest success.
+For some odd reason, the next day I felt brave and booted up Strider once again only to enjoy my greatest success.
 Heck, I even beat the worm thingy and made it onto the following stage - which I've never seen before.
-This starts off great with big cats that wanted to eat me before a giant mechanical creature thing tried its luck.
-Banging on the fire button proved profitable and I beat him quite easily but I died later by a circular saw which came outta nowhere.
-Quite unfair as it's impossible to see it approaching off-screen... [see the second part of my video recording]
+This was getting to be exciting, and I wondered how a younger me missed this!!
+Okay, that level starts great with big cats that wanted to eat me before a giant mechanical creature thing tried its luck.
+Banging on the fire button proved profitable and I beat him quite easily, but I died later by a circular saw which came outta nowhere.
+Quite unfair as it's impossible to see it approaching off-screen... [second part of my video recording]

-Oh, how time flies and can also change the perception of many things.
+How time flies and can change the perception of many things.
 Games being one!
 Check this out...

 That swoosh is absolutely superb as are the enormous monsters.
 Love it!!